jharwell/cosm/README.rst

    |license| |docs| |maintenance|

-This is a collection of non application, method, or controller specific software components that can be reused across multiple swarm robotics projects (i.e., generic in the context of swarm-robotics, but maybe not more broadly).
+This is a collection of non application, method, or controller specific software components that can be reused across multiple Multi-Agent Systems (MAS) projects (i.e., generic in the context of MAS, but maybe not more broadly).

 Project documentation is here: `<https://jharwell.github.io/cosm>`_.